jbuisine/macop/docs/source/documentations/evaluators.rst

             # `_data` contains worths array values of objects
             fitness = 0
-            for index, elem in enumerate(solution._data):
+            for index, elem in enumerate(solution.getData()):
                 fitness += self._data['worths'][index] * elem

             return fitness

-It is now possible to initialize our new evaluator with specific data of our problem instance:
+It is now possible to initialise our new evaluator with specific data of our problem instance:

 .. code-block:: python